testcontainers/testcontainers-java/docs/modules/localstack.md

 Testcontainers module for the Atlassian's [LocalStack](https://github.com/localstack/localstack), 'a fully functional local AWS cloud stack'.

+## Ceph vs Localstack for simulating S3

+One possible usage for the Localstack module is to take advantage of its S3 compatibility.

+For simulating S3 you may wish to also consider the [Ceph](./ceph.md) module.
+Ceph and Localstack provide good compatibility with the S3 API, and we encourage you to evaluate both.

+Localstack is likely to be a better choice if you require simulation of other AWS services along with S3.

 ## Usage example

 Running LocalStack as a stand-in for AWS S3 during a test: